Getty Images

 Plan early and often to adapt data centers to new demands, including staff

-Tracy Woo, senior analyst at Forrester Research, said the most important way to prepare for any of the changes ahead is to make sure to hire people with the right skills.
-For example, organizations heading to the cloud will need to find talent that can support that.
-As IT roles compress, many will need to know how to code, handle infrastructure as code, and use automation and orchestration tools.
+Tracy Woo, senior analyst at Forrester Research, said the most important way to prepare for any changes ahead is to hire people with the right skills.
+For example, organizations moving to the cloud will need to find talent to support it.
+As IT roles compress, many will need to know how to code, manage infrastructure as code, and use automation and orchestration tools.

 Likewise, there used to be more functional silos, such as testing.
 Now, IT is more about platform teams and integrated teams.
 It isn't like the old "develop it and throw it over the wall" model, Woo said.